GayathriChilukala/Final_Ai_Agent/README.md

 We are excited about these future developments and believe they will significantly enhance the user experience and capabilities of our platform.
 Stay tuned for updates!

+**🙏 Acknowledgements**

+We would like to extend our sincere gratitude to **Microsoft** for organizing and conducting this insightful hackathon.
+Your support and platform have been invaluable in fostering innovation and allowing us to explore these exciting possibilities.

+A special thank you to **Pamela Fox** for her engaging and informative lectures.
+Her expertise and guidance have been truly inspiring and have significantly contributed to our understanding and progress.

+Finally, we would also like to thank all the other organizers, mentors, and participants who contributed to making this hackathon a valuable and enriching experience.
+Your collective efforts and enthusiasm are greatly appreciated.